-HTH104 The Trinity and Christian Life or Why Trinitarian Theology Is Not about Some Obscure Doctrine that Christians Are Supposed to Believe, but Instead Traces the Implicit Structures Orienting the Most Everyday Aspects of Christian Life in Word and Deed.
+HTH104 The Trinity and Christian Life or Why Trinitarian Theology Is Not about Some Obscure Doctrine that Christians Are Supposed to Believe, but Instead Traces the Implicit Structures Orienting the Most Everyday Aspects of Christian Life in Word and Deed (online).
 The course aims at helping students explore and articulate the fundamental realism of the Christian message without dependence on theological jargon.
 Dr. Hoffmeyer.
-Fall Semester.
+Fall Semester (online).

-Old Curriculum: MDiv and MAR Thinking about God requirement.
+Old Curriculum: MDiv Thinking about God requirement, or free elective.